linode-obs/akamai-gtm-metrics-exporter/README.md

 #### `timestamp_label` behavior notes

-Adding a timestamp label maybe helpful in knowing the actual time and day that the event.
+Adding a timestamp label maybe helpful in knowing the actual time and day of the event.
 Adding a timestamp label to each metric time series has the side effect of creating a distinct series for each label/timestamp combination.
 When retrieving metrics, it is recommended to use only the desired labels in the query expression.
 The legend displayed when viewing graphs through the Prometheus portal will contain all generated series; hundreds per day.
 Other viewing applications, e.g. Grafana, will allow graph customization and reduced screen clutter.

 The table tab in the Prometheus portal may provide a more manageable means to view metrics with a timestamp label.
 For example by only retrieving the last five (5) minutes of collected metrics; e.g. `akamai_gtm_datacenter_traffic_requests_per_interval{datacenter="3131",domain="testdomain.akadns.net",property="testprop"}[5m]`.